 17. Research and troubleshooting is a service

-Research and troubleshooting of problems is a normal part of our work.
-It’s not free.
+Research and troubleshooting of problems is a normal part of our work and it’s not free.
 Help your client understand this aspect of our work as a service.

 18. Build in a time-limited support period after the project launch